 As the film builds to its explosive conclusion, the two companions dance around their feelings, treading a perpetually shifting line between friendship and romance, their respective other commitments dooming what is a real yet flickering connection.
 Directed with nuance and confidence by first-time director Sudhanshu Saria, the result is sumptuous, provocative, and incredibly frustrating—all at once.

 Saria wanted to make the film, which premiered on Netflix yesterday, with almost exclusively male actors.
 "The audience assigns strengths and weaknesses to characters because of gender," he recently explained to me.
 "So I knew I couldn't make it mixed genders.
 It levels the playing field by each character having the same sort of strengths and weaknesses so they become more responsible for their decisions."

 The decision to effectively make his directorial debut a "gay" feature, with more-than-platonic relationships between the male characters, has created complications.
 Section 377 of the Indian Penal code has criminalized homosexuality since British rule in 1860, banning sexual activities "against the order of nature" under threat of life imprisonment.
 Loev comes filled not only with sexual tension between men, but also affection, and gay intercourse.
-With all that in mind, I recently spoke to Saria about how he made a film of what some would consider illegal in India and how success on the festival circuit has caused trouble for the actors involved.
+With all that in mind, I recently spoke to Saria about how he made a film of what some would consider illegal in India and why the film didn't have greater success on the festival circuit.

 VICE: Can you tell me a little bit about the context of why you made the film?